dimikara/NYSE-Data-Analysis/README.md

 The used data set is a clean data set that derived from the _fundamentals.csv_ and _securities.csv_ files provided by Kaggle.
 The _fundamentals_ file provided the fundamental financial data gathered from SEC 10K annual filings from 448 companies listed on the S&P 500 index.
 The _securities_ file provided the industry or sector information the companies are categorized under on the S&P 500 index.

-The following information is included in the _Projectdata NYSE file_:
+The following information is included in the _projectdata-nyse.csv_ file:
 - __Ticker symbol__: Stock symbol
 - __Years__: Number of years for which data is provided
 - __Period ending__